triggadot/xan-backupbeforefeatuers-42-2f6dec69/docs/pdf-generation-system.md

 ## Overview

-The PDF generation system has been refactored to work with the current database schema, specifically utilizing `rowid_` and `glide_row_id` fields instead of foreign keys.
-The system follows a modular approach with separate modules for different document types (invoices, estimates, purchase orders, and products) and leverages Supabase edge functions for server-side PDF generation and storage.
+The PDF generation system has been standardized to provide a unified, type-safe approach for generating, storing, and managing PDFs.
+The system follows a modular approach with a single source of truth for type definitions and leverages the `pdf-backend` edge function for all server-side PDF operations.

-The system now features **fully automated PDF generation** with database triggers that automatically initiate PDF generation when documents are created or updated.
+The system features **fully automated PDF generation** with database triggers that automatically initiate PDF generation when documents are created or updated.
 It includes a sophisticated error handling system with exponential backoff retry mechanisms, comprehensive logging, and a monitoring dashboard for tracking PDF generation metrics and managing failures.

+## Key Features

+- **Standardized Type System**: Single source of truth for document types and related interfaces
+- **Type Safety**: Strong TypeScript typing with runtime validation
+- **Error Handling**: Comprehensive error tracking and user-friendly notifications
+- **Unified API**: Consistent interface for all PDF operations
+- **Explicit Project ID**: Uses `swrfsullhirscyxqneay` per Glide sync pattern
+- **Modern React Components**: Tailwind CSS-based components with clean APIs

 ## Automated PDF Generation System